Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 In order to create this service principal you can use the following bash file: [scripts/create-rbac-sp.sh](../../scripts/create-rbac-sp.sh)

 This bash file assigns the role "Load Test Contributor" to the service principal, this role is mandatory to deploy and run Azure Load Testing from an Azure DevOps pipeline or a Github Action.
+It also assigns the role "Contributor" to the service principal on the current Azure subscription scope.
+At least, it will create the custom role "Role Assignments Operator" with the following actions:

+- Microsoft.Authorization/roleAssignments/read
+- Microsoft.Authorization/roleAssignments/write
+This role will allow the service principal to assign role for the current Azure subscription.

 Before running this bash file you need to be connected with your Azure Account using Azure CLI.
 Run 'az login' in your linux environment or in your Dev Container Terminal